capitalbr/barwinism/README.md

-# Barwinism
+# Cleanius

 [See it live](https://barwinism.herokuapp.com/#/)

-Barwinism, a Genius clone, allows users to provide annotations and interpretation of song lyrics, news stories, sources, poetry, and documents.
+Cleanius, a Genius clone, allows users to provide annotations and interpretation of CLEAN song lyrics, news stories, sources, poetry, and documents.
 I made the backend using Ruby on Rails and PostgreSQL, while JavaScript powered by React / Redux takes care of the frontend.